 Q: What happens to the wicked—those that don’t fear Him?

 Point: Here is the summary of God’s work in life, whether or not a person chooses to respect, revere, and regard Him as Lord of their life.
-Having this knowledge that in the end He lifts up those that choose Him and brings down those that don’t, we have the motivation to fear Him for knowing that He follows His Word through with His actions.
+Having this knowledge that in the end He lifts up those who choose Him and brings down those who don’t, we have the motivation to fear Him for knowing that He follows His Word through with His actions.